SEMINARS, MEETINGS, AND EVENTS

 - Joklik Distinguished Lectureship

-The Department of Molecular Genetics and Microbiology Annual Retreat is scheduled for Friday, September 11 to Sunday, September 13, 2015 at the Blockade Runner Beach Resort in Wrightsville Beach, NC.
+The Department of Molecular Genetics and Microbiology Annual Retreat is scheduled for Friday, September 6 to Sunday, September 8, 2019 at the Blockade Runner Beach Resort in Wrightsville Beach, NC.
 This annual event offers the opportunity for students, post-doctoral fellows, research assistants, and faculty members to engage in collaborative discussions as well as showcase current scholarship and research.
+For a complete schedule please click here.

 The Department of Molecular Genetics and Microbiology has combined with the University Program in Cell and Molecular Biology as well as the Department of Cell Biology to create a seminar series we refer to as the “Thursday Series.”
 These seminars are held each Thursday from 12:30-1:30pm in Room 147, Nanaline Duke Building.
 The MGM portion of the Thursday Series is coordinated by: